 Prior to that, she completed a master's degree in Fine and Decorative Art at Sotheby's Institute of Art in London, where she focused her studies on eighteenth-century British painting and landscape architecture and benefited from their hands-on, object based curriculum and experience in identifying and cataloguing a diverse range of artifacts and materials.
 During her time in London, Hildi interned at both the Dulwich Picture Gallery and the Royal Academy of Arts in their education and programming departments.
 She received her undergraduate degree in English Literature and History of Art from Bryn Mawr College.

-Renee brings a well-rounded knowledge of the art market and a background in project management to her position as a claims adjuster for Havens.
-Most recently, she worked as an art advisor for Patti Gilford Fine Arts where she managed all aspects of art procurement for private and corporate collections.
+Renee brings a well-rounded knowledge of the art market and a background in project management to her position as a Fine Art Specialist.
+Prior to joining Haven Art Group, she worked as an art advisor for Patti Gilford Fine Arts where she managed all aspects of art procurement for private and corporate collections.
 Working creatively alongside interior architects, she helped build collections based on clients’ distinct spaces and personal interests.
 She has extensive experience safely handling, conserving, and caring for fine art of all media.